-Usually non-woven padded of cotton or synthetic fabric used for added insulation and quilting or curtains.
+Usually non-woven padded made of cotton or synthetic fabric.
+It used for added insulation for quilting projects or curtains.
 Take a look at our huge variety of Wadding.

 Similar to piqué in texture.
-Waffle cloth has a honeycomb.
-Usually of cotton.
+Waffle cloth has a honeycomb finished look and is usually made of cotton.

-This is a term that refers to the 'rib' effect on a cloth such as in a twill ore corduroy.
+This is a term that refers to the 'rib' effect on a cloth such as in a twill or corduroy.
 Here is our collection of lovely coloured Wale Cord.

-The yarns that run the length of the fabric.
+The yarns that run along the length of the fabric.